-58

-59

-60 61

-62 63

-64

-65

-66

-67

-68 69

-70

-71

-72

-73

-ADMINISTRATIVE CONFERENCE OF THE UNITED STATES

-addressing midnight rulemaking of "significant" legislative rules, although the considerations that underlie it may apply to other agency regulatory activities that affect the public.

-RECOMMENDATION

 Recommendations to Incumbent Presidential Administrations

-- 1. Incumbent administrations should manage each step of the rulemaking process throughout their terms in a way that avoids an actual or perceived rush of the final stages of the process.

-- 2. Incumbent administrations should consider encouraging agencies to put significant rulemaking proposals out for public comment well before the date of the upcoming presidential election and to complete rulemakings before the election whenever possible.

-- 3. When incumbent administrations issue a significant "midnight" rule-meaning one issued in the last 90 days of a presidential termby an outgoing administration after the Presidential election-they should explain the timing of the rule in the preamble of the final rule (and, if feasible, in the preamble of the proposed rule).
-The outgoing administration should also consider selecting an effective date that falls 90 days or more into the new administration so as to ensure that the new administration has an opportunity to review the final action before it takes effect and, if desired, withdraw it after notice and comment.

-- 4. Incumbent administrations should refrain from issuing midnight rules that address internal government operations, such as consultation requirements and funding restrictions,
+- 1. Incumbent administrations should manage each step of the rulemaking process throughout their terms in a way that avoids an actual or perceived rush of the final stages of the process. - 2.
+Incumbent administrations should encourage agencies to put significant rulemaking proposals out for public comment well before the date of the upcoming presidential election and to complete rulemakings before the election whenever possible. - 3.
+When incumbent administrations issue a significant "midnight" rule-meaning one issued by an outgoing administration after the Presidential election-they should explain the timing of the rule in the preamble of the final rule (and, if feasible, in the preamble of the proposed rule).
+The outgoing administration should also consider selecting an effective date that falls 90 days or more into the new administration so as to ensure that the new administration has an opportunity to review the final action and, if desired, withdraw it after notice and comment, before the effective date. - 4.
+Incumbent administrations should refrain from issuing midnight rules that address internal government operations, such as consultation requirements and funding restrictions, unless there is a pressing need to act before the transition.

-Comment [CMA2]: Carol Ann Siciliano

-Proposed Amendment 1

-Comment [CMA3]: Carol Ann Siciliano Proposed Amendment 2

-6 Executive Order 12,866 defines a rule as "significant" when it is likely to have "an annual effect on the economy of \$100 million or more or adversely affect in a material way the economy, a sector of the economy, productivity, competition, jobs, the environment, public health or safety, or state, local, or tribal governments or communities; create a serious inconsistency or otherwise interfere with an action taken or planned by another agency; materially alter the budgetary impact of entitlements, grants, user fees, or loan programs or the rights and obligations of recipients thereof; or raise novel legal or policy issues arising out of legal mandates, the President's priorities, or the principles set forth in the Executive Order."
-See 58 FR 51735 (Oct.
-4, 1993).

-ADMINISTRATIVE CONFERENCE OF THE UNITED STATES - unless there is a pressing need to act before the transition.
 While incumbent administrations can suggest such changes to the incoming administration, it is more appropriate to leave the final decision to those who would operate under the new requirements or restrictions. - 5.
-Post-After the election, incumbent administrations should continue the practice of shareing appropriate information about pending rulemaking actions and new regulatory initiatives with incoming administrations.
-Recommendations to Incoming Presidential Administrations - 6.
-Where an incoming administration undertakes to review a midnight rule that has already been published, and the effective date of the rule is not imminent, the administration should, before taking any action to alter the rule or its effective date, allow a notice-and-comment period of at least 30 days.
-The comment period should enable-invite the public to express views on the legal and policy issues raised by the rule as well as whether the rule should be amended, rescinded, delayed pending further review by the agency, or allowed to go into effect.
-The administration should then take account of the public comments in determining whether to the rule should be amended, rescinded, suspended pending further review by the agencydelay the rule, or allowed the rule to go into effect.
-If possible, the administration should initiate, if not complete, any such rulemaking process prior to the effective date of the rule. - 7.
-Where When the imminence of the effective date of a midnight rule precludes full adherence to the process described in paragraph six, the incoming administration should consider suspending delaying the effective date of the rule, without notice and comment if necessary, for up to 60 days to facilitate its review, if such an action suspension is permitted by law.
-Before deciding whether to delay the effective dateenter such a suspension order, 7 The Conference takes no position on whether-absent legislation such as paragraph eight recommends suggests-the law authorizes administrations to suspend-delay the effective dates of rules not yet effective without notice and comment, but recognizes that prior administrations have done so.
+Incumbent administrations should continue the practice of sharing appropriate information about pending rulemaking actions and new regulatory initiatives with incoming administrations.

+Recommendations to Incoming Presidential Administrations

+- 6. Where an incoming administration undertakes to review a midnight rule that has already been published, and the effective date of the rule is not imminent, the administration should, before taking any action to alter the rule or its effective date, allow a notice-and-comment period of at least 30 days.
+The comment period should invite the public to express views on the legal and policy issues raised by the rule as well as whether the rule should be amended, rescinded, delayed pending further review by the agency, or allowed to go into effect.
+The administration should then take account of the public comments in determining whether to amend, rescind, delay the rule, or allow the rule to go into effect.
+If possible, the administration should initiate, if not complete, any such process prior to the effective date of the rule. - 7.
+When the imminence of the effective date of a midnight rule precludes full adherence to the process described in paragraph six, the incoming administration should consider delaying the effective date of the rule, for up to 60 days to facilitate its review, if such an action is permitted by law.
+Before deciding whether to delay the effective date, however, the administration should, where feasible, allow at least a short comment period regarding the desirability of delaying the effective date.
+If the administration cannot provide a comment period before delaying the effective date of the rule, it should instead offer the public a subsequent opportunity to comment on when, if ever, the rule should take effect and whether the rule itself should be amended or rescinded.